bzpay-code/bzpay-fullstack-exercise-2021/README.md

 - While this API does not require Authentication, there is no harm in adding it ( `JWT` is preferred )
 - You're welcome to use a SQLlite or TextFile.

 Build a simple recipe book, that allows a user to submit a new recipe  with the following fields,

-    - Recipie Name
+    - Recipe  Name
     - Vegitarian: Yes or No.
     - Ingredients
     - How to cook it. ( Text Field is fine )